cwendorf/simplePipes/docs/examples/wyePipes.md

 ## Wye Pipes

+Wye pipes chain a first command to two (or more) subsequent commands simultaneously.
+They take the place of multiple pipes.

 ### Input Data

 First, name a `variable` and assign an array of values back to it.

 ```r
 variable <- c(1,2,6,8,9,15)